SurveyCompo/surveycompo-doc/docs/data-models/input.md

 - **Use Prefixes**: Use prefixes to group related inputs.
 This helps organize inputs and differentiate them when collecting responses.

 - **Avoid Special Characters**: Avoid using special characters in IDs.
-Stick to alphanumeric characters and underscores.
+Stick to alphanumeric characters, underscores and colon (:).

 - **Use CamelCase**: If you prefer to use multiple words in an ID, consider using camelCase or underscores to separate words.